ducktalez/plagih/README.md

 ## name ideas
 - plagih: plausible genetic improvements
 - FamGP (Familiar GP)
+- PartnachGP
+- SendlingGP
 ...is a genetic programming framework.
+- It is specialized on fast and efficient evaluation (faster than KarooGP) and especially introduces the concept of familiarity.

 compared to other gp frameworks, this one provides the opportunity to use human written code as basis for the gp-process.